Eugene Ludwig: Publications

-He is a Wykeham Fellow at New College, Oxford.

 Personal life

 Ludwig lives in Washington, D.C.
 He is married to Dr. Carol Ludwig, and they have three children.
 His younger brother Ken Ludwig is a playwright.

+He is a Wykeham Fellow at New College, Oxford.
+Ludwig has endowed several funds and programs, including the Ludwig Fund for the Humanities at New College, Oxford; the Eugene and Carol Ludwig Center for Community & Economic Development at Yale Law School; and the Ludwig Fund for Community Development at Haverford College.